dezmodue/nomad/website/source/guides/acl.html.markdown

 page_title: "ACLs"
 sidebar_current: "guides-acl"
 description: |-
  Nomad provides an optional Access Control List (ACL) system which can be used to control access to data and APIs.
 The ACL is Capability-based, relying on tokens which are associated with policies to determine which fine grained rules can be applied.
+Nomad's capability based ACL system is very similar to the design of AWS IAM.
 ---

 # ACL System